The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: GRB 100724B

 The bright GRB 100724B triggered \Fermi/GBM \citep{2009ApJ...702..791M} at 00:42:05.99 on 2010-07-24 \citep{2010GCN..10977...1B} ($t_{0}$ in the following).
 It was also detected by \Fermi/LAT and a preliminary localization was reported \citep{2010GCN..10978...1T}.
 GRB~100724B was also detected by {\it Konus-Wind} \citep{2010GCN..10981...1G}, {\it AGILE} \citep{2010GCN..10994...1M,2010GCN..10996...1G,2011A&A...535A.120D} and {\it Suzaku} \citep{2010GCN..10995...1U}.
 This burst has the third greatest fluence to date at low energy ($<10\;$MeV) among all the LAT-detected GRBs, exceeded only by GRB 090902B and the record-breaking GRB~130427A \citep{LATGRBcat, 2014Sci...343...42A}.
 The initial localization has been improved in \citet{LATGRBcat}.
 We use in this paper an even more refined localization, $R.A. = 123.47\,^{\circ}$ and $Dec. = 75.88\,^{\circ}$ (J2000), obtained as described in Appendix~\ref{sec:localization}.

-Despite the very high fluence this GRB was not followed up by {\it Swift} nor ground-based observatories.
-This was due in part to the large localization error provided initially by the LAT \citep{2010GCN..10978...1T}, which made follow up challenging, and in part because another burst - short burst GRB~100724A - was detected and localized by {\it Swift} $\sim 10\,$s after $t_{0}$ \citep{2010GCN..10968...1M}.
-Ground-based observatories then focused on the latter, whose position determination was more precise and available earlier.
-Since \Fermi/GBM is a non-imaging full-sky monitor, in principle there could be emission from both GRBs detected by the GBM detectors.
-However, the position of GRB~100724A was behind the Earth during the prompt phase and not visible for any GBM detector, thus contamination between the two GRBs is not an issue for our study.
-Also, the position of GRB~100724A was $\sim 100\,^{\circ}$ away from GRB~100724B and well outside the \Fermi/LAT field of view.
+Another burst, GRB~100724A, was detected few seconds later by Swift \citep{2010GCN..10968...1M} in a position occulted by the Earth for \Fermi.
+Therefore, even if \Fermi/GBM is a non-imaging full-sky monitor, this second GRB was not observed by any GBM detector and does not therefore affect the analysis presented in this work.
+However, follow up efforts focused on this second GRB and therefore no multi-wavelength data are available for GRB~100724B.

 The light curve of GRB~100724B is shown in Figure~\ref{fig:bblc}.
-During the main emission episode the signal in the LAT was exceptionally intense in the 30$\;$MeV--100$\;$MeV energy range, but surprisingly faint above 100$\,$MeV.
-There is a precursor before $t_{0}$, the main emission episode going from $t_{0}$ to $\sim t_{0} + 150\,$s, and then a late soft peak starting at $\sim t_{0} + 180$ s.
+During the main emission episode the signal in the LAT was exceptionally intense in the 30$\;$MeV--100$\;$MeV energy range, but nothing was detected above 100$\,$MeV.
+There is a faint ``precursor'' peak before $t_{0}$, the main emission episode going from $t_{0}$ to $\sim t_{0} + 150\,$s, and then a late soft peak starting at $\sim t_{0} + 180$ s.